FixedEffects/FixedEffectModels.jl/README.md

 ### How does FixedEffectModels works

-Usual OLS fails when the regression model contains a large number of high dimensional categorical variables — in these cases, the design matrix is then generally too large to fit into memory.
+Usual OLS fails when the regression model contains a large number of high dimensional categorical variables : in these cases, the design matrix can be too large to fit into memory.

-Suppose we want to estimate `β` and their standard errors in the model `y = X β + D θ + e` where D corresponds to a high dimensional categorical variables.
-The method implemented in this package has two steps:
+To test for `β` in the model `y = X β + D θ + e` where D corresponds to a high dimensional categorical variables, the method implemented in this package has two steps:

 1. `y, X`  are regressed on `D` by conjugate gradient least squares (conjugate gradient applied to the equations `D'D α = D'y` and `D'D γ = D'X`).